bjkomer/masters-thesis/README.md

 ### Scene Files for the Quadcopter

-This is the quadcopter_experiments_simple.ttt file, attached to the release.
+This is either the quadcopter_experiments_simple.ttt or quadcopter_demo.ttt file, attached to the release (there's a button near the top of the github page to access it).
+The former is a blank environment used for testing, the latter is a more interesting environment that can also display some plots (but will run slower).
+To use the plots, run the demo.py file.